chamatt/create-kaol-app/readme.md

 ## Done

-Your are not done, your app should be up and running with authentication working.
+Your are now done, your app should be up and running with authentication working.

-## 🎙 Credits
+# 🎙 Credits

 This setup is heavily inspired on a few projects: